ryan-quigley/ryan-quigley.github.io/_posts/2016-5-30-Home-Price-Forecasts.md

 ![]({{ site.base_url}}/images/index_plot-1.png)<!-- -->

 In order to make forecasts of pre-bubble trends, the beginning of the housing bubble must be pinned down.
 There appears to be dramatic change in the rate of increase of housing prices around 1998, which may indicate the beginning of the housing bubble; however, many economic factors contribute to a bubble, and there is likely to be disagreement among economists on a specific start date.
-I built a [Shiny app](https://ryan-quigley.shinyapps.io/Home-price-forecasts/) specifically for this purpose: let the user choose the start date of the bubble, and the forecasts will be automatically generated.
+I built a [Shiny app](https://ryan-quigley.shinyapps.io/home-price-forecasts/) specifically for this purpose: let the user choose the start date of the bubble, and the forecasts will be automatically generated.

 ### Shiny App

 [![Shiny app]({{ site.base_url}}/images/forecast_pre-bubble_trends.png)](https://ryan-quigley.shinyapps.io/Home-price-forecasts/)

-Currently the model in the Shiny app is a \\(\text{SARIMA}(1,1,0)(0,1,1)_{s=12}\\).
-See the *model summary* tab for the parameter estimates.
+The default model in the Shiny app is a \\(\text{SARIMA}(1,1,0)(0,1,1)_{s=12}\\), but I have provided options for customizing the model yourself: check the "Customize the model" checkbox and see how the results change in the various tabs.

 ### Conclusions